RMI/SWEET_python/README.md

 # SWEET_python
 This repo contains code for a Python port of the methane emissions portions of the US Environmental Protection Agency's Solid Waste Emissions Estimation Tool (SWEET).
 SWEET is a first-order decay model for estimating methane emissions from municipal waste, similar to the IPCC Waste Model from the 2006 report.
-This python port does not contain the portions SWEET for calculating non-methane emissions.
-The original Excel model is available at https://globalmethane.org/resources/details.aspx?resourceid=5176.
-A user manual is also available at that site.
+This Python port does not yet contain the portions SWEET for calculating non-methane emissions.
+The original Excel model, as well as a user manual, is available at https://globalmethane.org/resources/details.aspx?resourceid=5176.

 # Installation